killerduck93/FlexLiving/DEPLOYMENT.md

 ### Build Fails

-**Errore:** "Module not found"
+**Error:** "Module not found"

-**Soluzione:**
+**Solution:**
-- Verifica che `package.json` contenga tutte le dipendenze
+- Verify that `package.json` contains all dependencies
-- Controlla i log di build per errori specifici
+- Check build logs for specific errors

-**Errore:** "TypeScript errors"
+**Error:** "TypeScript errors"

-**Soluzione:**
+**Solution:**
-- Verifica che non ci siano errori TypeScript in locale
+- Verify that there are no TypeScript errors locally
-- Esegui `npm run build` localmente per testare
+- Run `npm run build` locally to test

 ### Runtime Errors

-**Errore:** "API route not found"
+**Error:** "API route not found"

-**Soluzione:**
+**Solution:**
-- Verifica che le route API siano nella cartella `app/api/`
+- Verify that API routes are in the `app/api/` folder
-- Controlla che i nomi dei file siano corretti
+- Check that file names are correct

-**Errore:** "Environment variable not found"
+**Error:** "Environment variable not found"

-**Soluzione:**
+**Solution:**
-- Verifica che le variabili d'ambiente siano configurate in Vercel
+- Verify that environment variables are configured in Vercel
-- Riavvia il deploy dopo aver aggiunto le variabili
+- Restart deployment after adding variables

 ### Performance Issues

-**Lentezza nel caricamento:**
+**Slow loading:**

-1. Verifica che le immagini siano ottimizzate
+1. Verify that images are optimized
-2. Controlla la dimensione del bundle
+2. Check bundle size
-3. Usa Vercel Analytics per identificare problemi
+3. Use Vercel Analytics to identify issues

 ---

 ## Continuous Deployment

-Vercel deploya automaticamente ad ogni push su GitHub:
+Vercel automatically deploys on every GitHub push:

-1. Push su `main` → Deploy Production
+1. Push to `main` → Production Deploy
-2. Push su altri branch → Deploy Preview
+2. Push to other branches → Preview Deploy
-3. Pull Request → Deploy Preview con URL unico
+3. Pull Request → Preview Deploy with unique URL

-**Non serve fare nulla!** Vercel gestisce tutto automaticamente.
+**No action needed!** Vercel handles everything automatically.

 ---